idrisG/REST_API_SPRINGBOOT/README.md

 You can find swagger at http://localhost:8080/swagger-ui.html

-Use Postman (or similar software) to make your POST and GET requests (POST request url : localhost:8080/users ; GET request url : localhost:8080/users/$id)
+You can use Postman to make your POST and GET requests (POST request url : localhost:8080/users ; GET request url : localhost:8080/users/$id)

 You can find a Postman collection in the git repository.